 In short, Grammarly is a tool that checks your writing and points out grammatical and spelling errors, among other things.

-Grammarly is available as an online editor, a browser extension, and even as a keyboard for your smartphone.
+Grammarly is available as an online editor, browser extension, and even a smartphone keyboard.

 So, what does Grammarly do exactly?